Active learning for efficiently training emulators of computationally expensive mathematical models: Experiments

 \subsection{Performance metrics}

-To assess each emulator's ``closeness'' to the PSAPC simulator, the following metrics were estimated by evaluating the PSAPC simulator over a fine grid of $M_k$ PSA positivity threshold values: (i) the square-root mean squared error $RMSE_k=\sqrt{\frac{1}{M_k}\sum_{m=1}^{M_k} (f^*(\bm{x}_m) - f(\bm{x}_m))^{2}}$, where $m=1,\dots,M_k$, which averages discrepancies over the whole input domain; and (ii) the maximum difference between the emulator prediction and the PSAPC simulator output, $MAX_k=\max_m|f^*(\bm{x}_m) - f(\bm{x}_m)|$.
-For both metrics, a lower value indicates better performance (i.e., closer to the PSAPC simulator).
-PSA positivity threshold values ranged from 0.5 to 6 ng/mL, with the PSA positivity threshold value for a given age group at least as high as the value in the preceding age group as described above.
-For $k=4$, the number of evaluations was $M_4=11,616$. \footnote{The number of evaluations is as follows.
-For $k=1$, there were 101 evaluations so that each $PSA_{40-74}$ interval had length 0.01, yielding $M_1=101$.
+For each experiment, we assessed each emulator's ``closeness'' to the respective emulator by estimating two metrics over a fine grid of the input space: (i) The square-root mean squared error RMSE$=\sqrt{\frac{1}{M}\sum_{m=1}^{M} (f^*(\bm{x}_m) - f(\bm{x}_m))^{2}}$, where $m=1,\dots,M$ indexes the grid points in the inputs.
+RMSE averages discrepancies over the whole input domain. (ii) The maximum difference between the emulator prediction and the PSAPC simulator output, MAX$=\max_m|f^*(\bm{x}_m) - f(\bm{x}_m)|$.
+For both metrics, a lower value indicates better performance (i.e., closer to the benchmark simulators or the PSAPC simulator).
+For experiments with benchmark functions, we scaled RMSE and MAX (sRMSE and sMAX, respectively) so that their maximum value is 1.
+All benchmark function inputs are in the unit interval, square or cube.
+We used $201$ grid points for functions with one input, and $10,000$ for functions with 2 and 3 inputs.
+For experiments with the PSAPC simulator, PSA positivity threshold values ranged from 0.5 to 6 ng/mL, with the PSA positivity threshold value for a given age group at least as high as the value in the preceding age group, as described above.
+For $k=4$, the number of evaluations was $M=11,616$. \footnote{The number of evaluations is as follows.
+For $k=1$, there were 101 evaluations so that each $PSA_{40-74}$ interval had length 0.01, yielding $M=101$.
 For $k=2$, a fine grid with intervals of 0.02 was obtained, then restricted to the subset where the values for $PSA_{45-74}\geq PSA_{40-44}$.
-The 101 values from $k=1$ were also included for a total of $M_2=1,376$ evaluations.
-For $k=3$, a fine grid with intervals of 0.04 was obtained, then restricted to the subset where the values for $PSA_{50-74}\geq PSA_{45-49}\geq PSA_{40-44}$.
-The 1,376 values from $k=2$ were also included for a total of $M_3=4,301$ evaluations.
+The 101 values from $k=1$ were also included for a total of $M=1,376$ evaluations.
+For $k$, a fine grid with intervals of 0.04 was obtained, then restricted to the subset where the values for $PSA_{50-74}\geq PSA_{45-49}\geq PSA_{40-44}$.
+The 1,376 values from $k=2$ were also included for a total of $4,301$ evaluations.
 For $k=4$, a fine grid with intervals of 0.05 was obtained, then restricted to the subset where the values for $PSA_{55-74}\geq PSA_{50-54} \geq PSA_{45-49} \geq PSA_{40-44}$.
-The 4,301 values from $k=3$ were also included for a total of $M_4=11,616$.}
+The 4,301 values from $k=3$ were also included for a total of $11,616$ grid points.}